grahamhayes/irc-cah/README.md

 Users currently in the channel with the bot can be notified when a game begins by setting the `notifyUsers` directive to true.
 Users with ~ and & modes are not notified.

 ###Set Topic
 The bot can be configured to set the channel topic indicating whether a game is running or not by setting the `setTopic` directive to true.
 The `topicBase` directive will be appended to the end of the status information.
 The bot must have permission in the channel for this to work.
+The bot will also set the topic automatically set the topic on the channel upon joining if this option is set

 ###Point Limit
 You can set a default point limit in the configuration file by settings the `pointLimit` to any positive number.
 The game stops when a player reaches this point limit.
 0 or a negative number means no point limit and games are played until `!stop` command is entered.